-SPORT AT THE SPORTING CLUB - Multisport, Street Dance, Boys all-weather Football and Dodgeball.
+SPORT AT THE SPORTING CLUB - Multisport, Street Dance, Yoga, and Cricket.

 BOOKISH - Bring books to life.
-Become an expert storyteller and encourage young children to love reading at local primary schools.
+Become an expert storyteller and encourage young children to love reading at local primary schools shrinkies, Hama bead coasters and lots of other 'crafty' things.